dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: false
 :::

-Similarly, the Dallas-based technology company Texas Instrument decided in 1985 to establish a software design facility in Bangalore, India.
+Similarly, the Dallas-based technology company TEXAS INSTRUMENTS decided in 1985 to establish a software design facility in Bangalore, India.

 #